Oakland City Council votes to oppose coal, crude oil trains

-SAN FRANCISCO The Oakland City Council has unanimously backed a resolution opposing the use of the city's rail lines to transport crude oil and coal, a move that supporters hope will call attention to proposed projects that would sharply increase the amount of such cargo rolling through the densely populated city.
+SAN FRANCISCO, June 18 The Oakland City Council has unanimously backed a resolution opposing the use of the city's rail lines to transport crude oil and coal, a move that supporters hope will call attention to proposed projects that would sharply increase the amount of such cargo rolling through the densely populated city.

 The resolution will not halt crude oil trains from entering Oakland since U.S. railroads are federally regulated, but backers hope it will stoke debate about plans for export facilities that would boost demand.